US-China talks break up after US raises tariffs

 In fact, tariffs are taxes paid by U.S. importers and often passed along to consumers and companies that rely on imported components.

 American officials accuse Beijing of backtracking on commitments made in earlier rounds of negotiations.
-“China deeply regrets that it will have to take necessary countermeasures,” said a Commerce Ministry statement.
+“China deeply regrets that it will have to take necessary countermeasures,” a Commerce Ministry statement said.

 U.S. business groups appealed for a settlement that will resolve chronic complaints about Chinese market barriers, subsidies to state companies and a regulatory system they say is rigged against foreign companies.

-The latest increase extends 25% duties to a total of $250 billion of Chinese imports, including $50 billion worth that were already taxed at 25% before the new hike.
-Trump said Sunday he might expand penalties to all Chinese goods shipped to the United States.
+The latest increase extends 25% duties to a total of $250 billion of Chinese imports, including $50 billion worth that were already being taxed at 25%.
+Trump has said he is planning to expand penalties to all Chinese goods shipped to the United States.

 Beijing retaliated for previous tariff hikes by raising duties on $110 billion of American imports.
 But regulators are running out of U.S. goods for penalties due to the lopsided trade balance.